 Creating a Business Model

-At this point it is quite clear that a business model is key in starting a venture.
+At this point, it is quite clear that a business model is critical in starting a venture.
 Creating a business model from scratch consists of two main activities:

 - Business Model Design

 A sketch of an initial business model mustn’t take more than 30 minutes to create.
 It consists of a picture of the current understanding of the founder regarding the venture’s possible business model.

 Based on the current sketch of the business model, a validation strategy must be put into place in order to understand which are the riskiest assumptions, review them and adapt the business model.

 I will further develop the business model development process on a future article regarding the Business Model – Market Fit.
 Subscribe here to stay up to date.